mitchtyson93/tcbso/docs/registration.md

 Registration for Fall classes will open on **May 1st, 2025**.
 :::

+## Semester Tuitions

+- Creative Movement & Pre-Ballet: 2750 NOK
+- Level 1 Ballet: 4600 NOK

+_*\*All Semesters are based on 14 weeks of classes*_

 ## Important Dates

 - **Registration Opens**: May 1st, 2025
 - **Fall Semester**: August - December 2025
+  - Classes run from week 35 to week 50 with week 40 and 44 off.
 - **Spring Semester**: January - May 2026
+  - Classes run from week 3 to week 18 with week 8 and week 14 off.

 ## Registration Process